 "Every player has good and bad moments.
-He is important for the team even though he might not be scoring a lot of goals," he said.
+He is important for the team even though he might not be scoring a lot of goals.

 "He is a professional and he is always ready.
 I see him in good spirits, he is calm.
 He always looks to help out the team by scoring or otherwise."

-The 28-year-old then went on to discuss Wednesday's Champions League game against Juventus and stressed that Madrid must remain focused if the team is to get a good result.
+The 28-year-old then went on to discuss Wednesday's Champions League game against Juventus and stressed that Madrid must remain focused if they are to get a good result.

 "We are always thinking game by game.
 We want to win this one.
 We are expecting a great Juventus team, even though they lost their last match in Serie A. We must concentrate."

-Madrid currently holds a four-point lead over the Italian champion in Group B of the Champions League.
+Madrid currently hold a four-point lead over the Italian champions in Group B of the Champions League.